ABOUT MANTRA GLASS ART

 1. Glass-making is a very wasteful and un-friendly process to the environment - which is why we use as much recycled clear and colored glass as possible in our work.
 Most packaging is made from recycled products and we even recycle the peanuts we use to ship!

 2. Glass-blowing is a dying craft - it is our mission to spread the knowledge and wisdom of our ancestors who have passed down this ancient tradition for centuries.
 Women in the US have not been a part of the world wide glass movement until it was brought to the USA in the 1970's.
-Jessica is extremely honored to be a 4th generation American and a trained professional glass-blower who can freely create her work at her studio.

-In 2017 we discounted classes and products for: The Ford Foundation (Ford Motors), Warriors in Pink Foundation, Colorado State University S.O.V.A. students, The Colorado Art Education Association Awards, Leaffer Law Denver.
+We have provided discounted classes and products for: The Ford Foundation (Ford Motors), Warriors in Pink Foundation, Colorado State University S.O.V.A. students, The Colorado Art Education Association Awards, Leaffer Law Denver.
 We also donated free artwork/classes for fundraising opportunities to: Denver Food Rescue, The Stout Street Foundation.
 2017 Artwork and Class Donations to: Stout Street Foundation, Denver Food Rescue, The Cure Starts Now Foundation Auction Gala.

 1. Can I Volunteer, Apply for a Studio Assistant-ship, or donate time/materials to Mantra Glass Art?